rails/rails/actioncable/README.md

 ### Redis

-By default, `ActionCable::Server::Base` will look for a configuration file in `Rails.root.join('config/cable.yml')`.
+By default, `ActionCable::Server::Base` will look for a configuration file in `Rails.root.join('config', 'cable.yml')`.
 This file must specify an adapter and a URL for each Rails environment.
 It may use the following format:

 ```yaml